Social networking before and during your teacher job search can be very beneficial if done correctly.

 How would you like to know the answers to many interview questions beforehand and be prepared thoroughly for them?
 You can!

-The answers to 152 questions that could be asked at your next interview can be found right here.
+The answers to 152 questions to prepare you for your next interview.
 (A+ Teachers Interview Edge) This is one way of getting ahead of the pack and finding favor in the eyes of your interviewer(s).

 Let me know if and how you are using social networking to advance your career.
 Leave a comment below, and if you feel so inclined, please share this post.
 I would appreciate it.